Speedy Tuesday – Vintage Speedmaster Mark II Buyer’s Advice

 Then go to a reputable dealer or seal a deal perhaps through a forum with a reputable member.
 You can find Mark IIs on both places.
-At a dealer you might pay more but most of the time they will give you warranty as well.
+At a dealer, you might pay more but most of the time they will give you a warranty as well.
 This comes pretty handy when thinking of the possible service cost of the caliber 861.
 If you buy from a private seller, make sure to ask about its service history (and provenance of this) or calculate service cost for this watch in your budget.
-A total overhaul with set you back around 250-350 Euro, depending where and what.
+A total overhaul with set you back around 250-350 Euro, depending on where and what.

 If you feel however that you have the knowledge to spot the right Speedy you can have a look around the auction sites like eBay.
 Most of the watches on these sites are considerably cheaper.
 You must however remember that there are extra costs over the price like shipping or customs charges. eBay for instance is fled with Mark IIs from all over the world and the prices are sometimes surprisingly low.
 Make sure you know what you are buying!

-All in all I’m sure anybody who needs a trusty workhorse, a truly cool vintage piece would be happy with the Omega Speedmaster Mark II.
+All in all, I’m sure anybody who needs a trusty workhorse, a truly cool vintage piece would be happy with the Omega Speedmaster Mark II.
 Getting a hold of the rarer Speedmaster Mark II racing dial version is just the added bonus.